top of page

 Dental students in lab coats practice on simulators under bright lights in a classroom, wearing masks and goggles, focused and attentive.

 In time, the incredible dental team completed her case treatments successfully, leaving her with a beautiful and confident smile.
 This was a life-changing moment for me.
-She always put us before herself, but for the first time, I was truly able to help her achieve something mammoth that would improve every aspect of the rest of her life.
+She always put us before herself, but for the first time, I was truly able to help her achieve something monumental that would improve every aspect of the rest of her life.

 Thank you for considering my application.